devpass-tech/challenge-vip-delivery/README.md

-# VIP (Clean Swift) - Delivery App 🍕
+# VIP (Clean Swift) Challenge - Delivery App 🍕

-Neste desafio, aplicaremos conceitos da arquitetura VIP para finalizar a implementação de um aplicativo.
+In this challenge, we will apply concepts from the VIP architecture to finalize the implementation of an iOS application.

-Desenvolveremos as diversas camadas que formam os módulos da aplicação: Interactor, Presenter, Router, entre outras tarefas.
+We will develop the different layers that compose the application modules: Interactor, Presenter, Router, among other tasks.

 <p float="left">
 <img src="screenshots/screenshot-1.jpeg" alt="drawing" width="200"/>